ArthurWiese/SC2-Neuro-API-Integration/README.md

-# SC2 Neuro API Integration - WIP
+# SC2 Neuro API Integration
 An integration of the [Neuro API](https://github.com/VedalAI/neuro-sdk) for StarCraft 2

 In the [Mod](Mod) and [Maps](Maps) folders is a demo for the implementation of the Neuro API in the first Mission of the Wings of Liberty campaign